CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

 ### Creating a Korp package
 Encoding VRT data into the CWB database format and creating a Korp package for the corpus can be done with a single command: **korp-make**.

 The command should be run from your HOME directory in the respective corpus folder.
-In this corpus folder you need to have a folder ‘scripts’ containing your (HRT) conversion scripts and a readme about the conversion process.
+In this corpus folder you need to have a folder ‘scripts’ containing your (HRT) conversion scripts and a readme about the conversion process (make sure to give the date of conversion as well as version numbers of vrt-tools, parser and FiNER).
 Furthermore, in the corpus folder you need to have a readme about the corpus (you can find the according information from METASHARE) and a configuration file named **corpus.conf**.

 The basic content of the corpus.conf is just the path to the scripts' folder: